 When parsing, for any pattern that omits components the values for the omitted components are supplied from the Unix epoch 1970-01-01T00:00:00.000.

-When unparsing, and the pattern contains a formatting symbol that requires a component of the date/time and the Infoset value does not contain that component, it is a processing error.
+When unparsing, and the pattern contains a formatting symbol that requires a component of the date/time and the Infoset value does not contain that component, it is a Processing Error.

 When parsing a calendar element with a packed decimal representation then the nibbles from the data are converted to text digits without any trimming of leading or trailing zeros, and the result is then matched against the pattern according to the usual rules.